Loyalty Programs UX and UI Best Practices

 Note: All desktop screenshots were made on Mac, Chrome and all mobile screenshots were made using the iPhone X resolution on Chrome.

 If you have any questions or would like to know more about Voucherify, our Promotion Engine, please feel free to contact us.
+We offer a fully-white label solution for loyalty programs to allow you for 100% customization.

 Table of contents